rDybing/iplocate/README.md

 Location and interval are set in the `./settings/config.json` file.

-List can be displayed alphabetically or by country with the most failed login attempts.
+List can be displayed chronologically or (soon™) by countries with the most failed login attempts.

 App must be run using SUDO or as root due to the files it need access to demanding it.